The Basis Invariant Flavor Puzzle: Quark sector flavor invariants

 The Jarlskog invariant is not included in the set of primary invariants above, but arises as a \textit{secondary} invariant in the ring of basis invariants.
 This implies that it is not algebraically independent of the CP-even primary invariants but fulfills a polynomial relation with them.
 As we will see below, this relation is the syzygy of the ring of invariants.
 It is given by

 For our choice of primary invariants, this relation is described by a polynomial of 27 terms (out of 37 possible power products of lower lying non-trivial invariants, not involving the trivial invariants $I_{10}$ and $I_{01}$).
 This should be compared to the result of Jenkins and Manohar~\cite{Jenkins:2009dy} which involved $241$ terms in order to express $J_{33}^2$ in terms of their choice of CP-even invariants.
-The enormous simplification of the syzygy arises from our usage of \textit{orthogonal} basis invariants, as we will further elaborate on in section~\ref{sec:projector_basis}.
-In practice, orthogonality of invariants in the adjoint space of the SM quark flavor ring corresponds to the automatic removal of the traces in all non-linear invariants, as done manually in eq.~\eqref{eq:traceless}.
+The invariants of~\cite{Jenkins:2009dy} are very similar to our choice in~\eqref{eq:trace_basis_inv} but involve the traceful $\widetilde{H}_u$ and $\widetilde{H}_d$.
+The enormous simplification of the syzygy, hence, arises from our usage of \textit{orthogonal} basis invariants, constructed from \textit{orthogonal} projection operators, as we will further elaborate on in section~\ref{sec:projector_basis}.
+The usage of orthogonal projection operators accomplishes to isolate irreducible representations out of arbitrary (potentially highly non-linear) tensor structures.
+For example, the orthogonality of invariants in the adjoint space of the SM quark flavor ring \textit{automatically} ensures the removal of the traces of $\widetilde{H}_u$ and $\widetilde{H}_d$ (singlet pieces in $\rep{1}\oplus\rep{8}$) in all non-linear invariants, as had to be performed by hand in eq.~\eqref{eq:traceless}.
 Also the specific choice of $I_{22}$ \eqref{eq:trace_basis_inv} is motivated by orthogonality and the fact that amongst all possible orthogonal quartic invariants (of which we will see there are multiple possibilities) our choice gives rise to the shortest syzygy.